 On the seaside are cliffs between 10 and 20 meters high.
 A few small bays with beaches dot the coast line.

 This land was below the sea level 500,000 to 1 million years ago.
 It gradually rose, or the sea level dropped, to its present level.
 The area is littered with coral fossils on the cliff face.
 Some are a few centimetres and some are several meters in size.

-One noticeable feature is a large boulder lying on top of the terrace near the cliff face between Bottom Bay Beach and Harry Smith Beach.
-It is approximately 4 Meters high and 10 meters in Diameter and 10 meters from the cliff.
+One noticeable feature is a large bottom-up boulder lying on top of the terrace near the cliff face between Bottom Bay Beach and Harry Smith Beach.
+It is approximately 4 Meters high and 10 meters in diameter and 10 meters from the cliff.
 It rests on the flat coral base and doesn’t appear to be attached to the bedrock.

 There are no other natural features higher than this for several Kilometres.
 It could not have rolled down from any cliff as with the case with similar boulders in St. John and St. Joseph.